 OPENSSL_EXPORT int HMAC_Init_ex(HMAC_CTX *ctx, const void *key, size_t key_len, const EVP_MD *md, ENGINE *impl);

 HMAC_Update hashes data_len bytes from data into the current HMAC operation in ctx.
 It returns one.

 OPENSSL_EXPORT int HMAC_Update(HMAC_CTX *ctx, const uint8_t *data, size_t data_len);

 HMAC_Final completes the HMAC operation in ctx and writes the result to out and the sets *out_len to the length of the result.
 On entry, out must contain at least HMAC_size bytes of space.
 An output size of EVP_MAX_MD_SIZE will always be large enough.
-It returns one on success or zero on error.
+It returns one on success or zero on allocation failure.